Animesh-Impel/ctl-alt-elite/README.md

 #### Connector Job
 Retrieves files from S3 storage and sends them to the employer's HR system based on their specific configuration.
 Pre-built connector libraries are used to streamline the development process for each HR system.

+#### Orchestrator
+Receives events from Kafka, assigns tasks to the HR connector job, and sends job status updates back to Kafka to acknowledge them within the ClearView system.
+#### Connector Job
+Retrieves files from S3 storage and sends them to the employer's HR system based on their specific configuration.
+Pre-built connector libraries are used to streamline the development process for each HR system.

 ### AI Engine
 ![AI Engine](/C4Diagram/ClearViewC4AIModel.png)